phamkinhquoc2002/spotify-data-analysis/README.md

 Through this exploration, I aim to contribute to a deeper comprehension of the interplay between artistic expression, commercial interests, and societal trends in the context of the modern music industry.

-# understanding features of a song in Spotify Dataset
+# Understanding features of a song in Spotify Dataset

 Instrumentalness: This value represents the amount of vocals in the song.
 The closer it is to 1.0, the more instrumental the song is.